blockchain99/SemanticWeb/README.md

 * In the Semantic Web we refer to the things in the world as resources; a resource can be anything that someonemight want to talk about.
 Followings are all examples of things someonemight talk about and that can be resources in the SemanticWeb.

+### With data-backed Web applications, the Semantic Web infrastructure allows the data to drive the presentation so that various webpages (presentations) can provide views into a consistent body of information.
+In this way, the Semantic Web helps data not be so dumb.

-### There are three ways of Semantic Web notations as follows.
+## There are three ways of Semantic Web notations as follows.

 > Subject X is "Harald" and Object(Literal) Y is "++49-331-5509-927", which is “the value of X,” and Predicate, P is “phone”